techcrunch/json_printer/README.markdown

-@JsonPrinter@ allows you to convert arbitrarily nested Ruby data structures into human-and-machine-readable JSON output.
+JsonPrinter allows you to convert arbitrarily nested Ruby data structures into human-and-machine-readable JSON output.
 The input data can be any combination of arrays, hashes, symbols, strings, numbers, and false, true, and nil values.